 Review of Songsuk Susan Hahn, Contradiction in Motion: Hegel’s Organic Concept of Value and Life (Ithaca: Cornell University Press, 2007), Bulletin of the Hegel Society of Great Britain 59/60 (2009).

-My teaching interests are in 18th-, 19th-, and 20th-Century Continental Philosophy, Social and Political Philosophy, Philosophy of History, and Modern Philosophy.
+My teaching interests are in 18th-, 19th-, and 20th-Century Continental Philosophy, and Social and Political Philosophy.

-Past and future graduate seminars include: Autonomy (Rousseau, Kant, Hegel, and Nietzsche); Kant's Critique of Pure Reason; Hegel's Phenomenology of Spirit; Hegel’s Science of Logic; Freedom in Kant and Post-Kanian Idealism; Marx; Immanence and Transcendence in Frankfurt School Critical Theory; Critique and Capitalism: The Frankfurt School, Adorno’s Negative Dialectics; Habermas’ Theory of Communicative Action; Hegel and Derrida.
+Past and future graduate seminars include: Autonomy (Rousseau, Kant, Hegel, and Nietzsche); Kant's Critique of Pure Reason; Hegel's Phenomenology of Spirit; Hegel’s Science of Logic; Freedom in Kant and Post-Kanian Idealism; Marx; 20th Century Marxism; Immanence and Transcendence in Frankfurt School Critical Theory; Critique and Capitalism: The Frankfurt School, Adorno’s Negative Dialectics; Adorno & Benjamin; Hegel & Derrida; Women of Color Feminism.

-Past and future undergraduate seminars include: Recognition, Self, Society; Critical Theory; Kant's Critique of Pure Reason; Hegel's Phenomenology of Spirit; Marx; History of 19th Century Philosophy; Logic;Recognition and Misrecognition in Rousseau, Hegel, and Marx; Idealism and Materialism.
+Past and future undergraduate seminars include: Recognition, Self, Society; Critical Theory; Kant's Critique of Pure Reason; Hegel's Phenomenology of Spirit; Marx; History of 19th Century Philosophy; Logic;Recognition and Misrecognition in Rousseau, Hegel, and Marx; Idealism and Materialism; Women of Color Feminism.

 Immanent Critique: New Directions - an international conference on notions of critique and social justice in Critical Theory today.
 19-20 April 2013, Knight Library Browsing Room.